khongtrunght/lgtm/docs/GUIDE.md

 ```

 Every line in the file it writes is commented out and shows the default, so it
-changes nothing until you uncomment something — and a default improved in a
+changes nothing until you uncomment something, and a default improved in a
 later release still reaches you. `--init` never overwrites a file that is
 already there.
 [CONFIG.md](CONFIG.md) is the full reference.